Faxaflói (Faxa Bay), in late morning.

 It was windy enough to be slightly unbearable, so we didn't stay long.
 But it's funny how venturing around a volcanic island can suddenly turn you into a geology buff.

 Besides the occasional passing car and trickling water, everything was silent.
-This place is so peaceful.

 As the protracted sunset continued, we decided to make Geysir our last stop and venture to Gullfoss another day.